D4n1eI/Human-Computer-Interaction-Logbook/Logbook/stage1_context/competitors/Competitor Analysis Quizlet.md

 BBB: "Quizlet makes it impossible to cancel auto-renewal for an unneeded subscription."

 LEARNOPOLY: "Quizlet is a great tool for memorization, but it may not be ideal for learning new concepts."

+REDDIT USER: "I am working on a deck of cards, and noticed that when studying the deck it always crops the rectangular images into a square."